MSU: 2024 Requirements, Scores & GPAs | CampusReel

-This is the go-to guide for getting into Michigan State University (MSU).
+This is the go-to guide for getting into Michigan State University, College of Osteopathic Medicine.
 We suggest you read until the end...
 Not only will we layout the exact GPA and test scores you should aim for when applying to MSU, but we’ll also offer creative ways to help your application stand out from the pack.
 We breakdown MSU statistics better than any article out there and show you how these have changed over time.
-Also, make sure to check out Michigan State University (MSU) on CampusReel to see what it’s really like here.
-If you're interesting in transferring to MSU, the read our transfer guide.
+Also, make sure to check out Michigan State University, College of Osteopathic Medicine on CampusReel to see what it’s really like here.
 You can also use the below calculator to help determine your likelihood of acceptance at MSU

-What GPA Do You Need To Get Into Michigan State University (MSU)?
+What GPA Do You Need To Get Into Michigan State University, College of Osteopathic Medicine?

-Michigan State University (MSU)’s average GPA is 3.73.
-Michigan State University (MSU) does require GPA.
-This average GPA means Michigan State University (MSU) is very selective.
-Often times, schools in this range are trying to increase their selectivity and “prestige”.
-We can’t read the minds of MSU application readers, but they likely want to increase the average GPA from 3.73 to 3.92 this year - to play it safe, we recommend striving for the 3.92 GPA.
+Michigan State University, College of Osteopathic Medicine’s average GPA is 3.15.
+Michigan State University, College of Osteopathic Medicine does require GPA.
+Michigan State University, College of Osteopathic Medicine is currently selective.
+However, be aware that oftentimes schools in this GPA range are increasing their selectivity in hope of increasing “prestige”.
+We can’t read the minds of MSU application readers, but they likely want to increase the average GPA from 3.15 to 3.31 this year - to play it safe, we recommend striving for the 3.31 GPA.

 *BEFORE CONTINUING PLEASE NOTE: GPA and “prestige” DO NOT mean a college is right for you.
-Michigan State University (MSU) may seem amazing on paper, but you may hate it...
+Michigan State University, College of Osteopathic Medicine may seem amazing on paper, but you may hate it...
 That’s why 700,000 students transfer colleges every year - they end up going to the wrong school.
 It’s crucial to watch the videos on CampusReel and make sure you can envision yourself on MSU’s campus.
 These MSU admission statistics do not sufficiently tell you what a college or university is like.

-Last year Michigan State University (MSU)’s acceptance rate was 66.28.
-However, check out how the acceptance rate has changed over time.
+Last year Michigan State University, College of Osteopathic Medicine’s acceptance rate was N/A. However, check out how the acceptance rate has changed over time.

-As you can see, Michigan State University (MSU) is getting more and more difficult to get into.
-If this trend continue it’s likely that MSU will be even more competitive by the time you apply.
+As you can see, Michigan State University, College of Osteopathic Medicine is just as competitive as it was last year.

 Acceptance rate alone does not indicate your likelihood for getting into MSU - it’s a very high level understanding of the true competition.
 Use the acceptance rate as a general guide for curating a list of 10-15 schools that fall into different ranges of competitiveness.
 Then, use the below data to get a deeper understanding of how your application will compare to the rest of the pool.